10 Minute Easy and Effective Chair Exercises for Seniors

 Chair exercises, done while seated on a chair with back support, are an excellent option for seniors who are frail, at risk of falling, or have limited mobility.

 The goal is to provide a steady base so your older adult stays safe while moving their arms and legs during their workout.
+In this piece, we explain why chair exercises are so helpful for seniors and share six effective chair exercises in an easy 10-minute routine.

 Advertisement

-These 6 seated exercises help seniors:
+These six seated exercises help seniors:

 • Build or maintain muscle